Glauber dynamics: Comparison to Metropolis algorithm

-In practice, the main difference between the Metropolis–Hastings algorithm and with Glauber algorithm is in choosing the spins and how to flip them (step 4).
-However, at thermal equilibrium, these two algorithms should give identical results.
+At thermal equilibrium, the Glauber and Metropolis algorithms should give identical results.
 In general, at equilibrium, any MCMC algorithm should produce the same distribution, as long as the algorithm satisfies ergodicity and detailed balance.
 In both algorithms, for any change in energy, $p(\Delta E) \neq 0$, meaning that transition between the states of the system is always possible despite being very unlikely at some temperatures.
 So, the condition for ergodicity is satisfied for both of the algorithms.
 Detailed balance, which is a requirement of reversibility, states that if you observe the system for a long enough time, the system goes from state $A$ to $B$ with the same frequency as going from $B$ to $A$.
 In equilibrium, the probability of observing the system at state A is given by the Boltzmann weight, $e^{-E_A/T}$.
 So, the amount of time the system spends in low energy states is larger than in high energy states and there is more chance that the system is observed in states where it spends more time.
 Meaning that when the transition from $A$ to $B$ is energetically unfavorable, the system happens to be at $A$ more frequently, counterbalancing the lower intrinsic probability of transition.
 Therefore, both, Glauber and Metropolis–Hastings algorithms exhibit detailed balance.

-History

-The algorithm is named after Roy J. Glauber.